http301PermanentRedirect/all-of-creation/Welcome to All of Creation.md

  * The West Pole
 * known as The Lifespring
 #### 6. Air
-* sextidi, the sixth day of the week and the traditional day of rest
+* Sextidi, the sixth day of the week and the traditional day of rest
 * the Charisma attribute
 * The Up Pole
 * known as The Celestial Mechanism